harangp/tfjsctcloss/README.md

 ## Usage

+### Include code

-Just include `ctc.ts` in your code, and start to build your model.
-You can check the ctc.spec.ts for examples, but the general thing you do is something like this:
+The simplest way is to just include `ctc.ts` in your code, and start to build your model.
+You can check the `ctc.spec.ts` for examples, but the general thing you do is something like this:

 ```js
 import * as tf from '@tensorflow/tfjs-core';